 If you use this action in NiceLabel 10 solutions, it allows you to open web pages or create email messages directly from your forms.
 See section Creating hyperlinks and sending emails on form in NiceLabel 10 user guide.
-About group identifies the selected action.

 - Name: allows you to define a custom action name.
 This makes actions easily recognizable on the solution's list of actions.
 By default, the action name is taken from its type. - Description: custom information about the action.
 Enter a description to explain the purpose and role of action in a solution. - Action type: read-only information about the selected action type.